 SECTION 2.010.
 SCOPE OF REGULATION.
-Before a plat of any subdivision or the map of any partition may be made and recorded, the person proposing the subdivision or the partition or his authorized agent or representative shall make an application in writing to the county for approval of the proposed subdivision or the proposed partition in accordance with the requirements and procedures established by this ordinance.
+Before a plat of any subdivision or partition may be made and recorded, the person proposing the subdivision or the partition or his authorized agent or representative shall make an application in writing to the county for approval of the proposed subdivision or the proposed partition in accordance with the requirements and procedures established by this ordinance.